 Unmet needs

 Repeated complaints and unanswered questions mark the gap.
-Where people get tired of explaining the same thing, there's a product that's missing.
+Where people get tired of explaining the same thing, there's a product that's missing—and revenue waiting.

 Market gaps